 The "tktype" key shall contain the string value "TNAuthList".

-The "tkvalue" key shall be equal to the TNAuthList identifier “value” string, which shall contain the base 64 encoding of the TN Authorization List certificate extension ASN.1 object with explicit tagging, as defined in RFC 8226 [Ref 20].
+The "tkvalue" key shall be equal to the TNAuthList identifier “value” string, which shall contain the base 64 encoding of the TN Authorization List extension ASN.1 object with explicit tagging, as defined in RFC 8226 [Ref 20].
 This object shall contain a single SPC assigned to the requesting Service Provider.

-The “ca” key shall be set to false, indicating that the token is being used to authorize the request for an end-entity certificate.
+The “ca” key shall be set to false, indicating that the SPC Token is being used to authorize the request for an end-entity certificate.

 The “fingerprint” key shall be equal to the fingerprint of the ACME account credentials.
 The fingerprint value consists of the name of the hash function, which shall be ‘SHA256’ for this specification, followed by the hash value itself.
 The hash value is represented as a sequence of uppercase hexadecimal bytes, separated by colons.
 The number of bytes is defined by the hash function.